Innovative sustainable fabrics for the future

-Every day, manufacturers and scientists are experimenting with new methods of creating new materials to find the ultimate innovative sustainable fabrics and apparel.
+Every day, manufacturers and scientists are experimenting with new methods of creating new materials to find the ultimate innovative sustainable materials and apparel.

 In the past few years, they have come up with all sorts of different methods of making sustainable alternatives to leather and other fabrics.
-They have tried using many fascinating items, from octopus and mushrooms to different fruit fibres and everything in between.
+They have tried using various fascinating products to make fabric out of, from octopus and mushrooms to different fruit fibres and everything in between.

-Of course, not all of these are affordable to create, and yet others aren’t sustainable in the long-term.
-So let’s look at some of the most sustainable fashion fabrics that have passed the test because their manufacture is technologically sound and they are eco friendly.
+Of course, not all of these are affordable to create, and yet others aren’t environmentally friendly in the long-term.
+So let’s look at some of the new sustainable fabric used in the fashion industry that have passed the test because their manufacture is technologically sound and they are eco friendly.

-These fabrics are already gracing the runways in various Fashion Weeks around the world, used by savvy fashion designers whose aim is to save the planet.
+These materials are already gracing the runways in various Fashion Weeks around the world, used by savvy fashion designers in the industry whose aim is to save the planet.

-Fashion designer Stella McCartney’s take on sustainable materials
+Fashion Designer Stella McCartney’s Take on Sustainable Innovations

-One fashion designer who is at the frontline of sustainability is UK stalwart, Stella McCartney, known for her label’s use of eco-friendly practices.
+One fashion designer who is at the frontline of sustainability is UK stalwart, Stella McCartney, whose label is known for its use of eco friendly practices.
 She refuses to use any materials that would harm animals, like leather, feathers, fur or skins in any of her designs.

 Currently, she is exploring new ways to recreate silk.
 She has used one type of silk called Peace Silk.
 It's a combination of traditional silk and silk that she has made from silkworms.
 These worms turn into moths and emerge naturally from their cocoons.